trevclaridge/eleventy_blog/src/posts/Generating_A_PDF_With_GitHub_Actions/Generating_A_PDF_With_GitHub_Actions.md

 ## Upload and Release Artifacts

-These two steps are luckly pretty much standard fare.
-You actually likely don't even need both; if you're going to choose between the two, I'd recommmend the Upload PDF as Release step, as that allows downloading the pdf directly, instead of compressed in a zip archive.
+These two steps are luckily pretty much standard fare.
+You actually likely don't even need both; if you're going to choose between the two, I'd recommend the Upload PDF as Release step, as that allows downloading the pdf directly, instead of compressed in a zip archive.

 The only issue I ran into at this stage was ensuring that there was a unique "tag" for each release.
 To make things simple, I'm just using the run number provided by the GitHub runner; this number ticks up for each run.
 I'm also appending this number to the file name and release name so that it is easier to identify different versions of the file.
 You may want to make this tag construction more nuanced, perhaps with semantic version, but just using the run number works for me for now.
 Finally, I add the `makeLatest` flag to the most recent run; again probably not necessary with a fancier versioning system, but works for simple use.

 A new release is generated on each run per this workflow, though you could specify more specific releases in the `on` argument at the beginning of the workflow file.

 [This link automatically redirects to the most recent version of the final output file](https://github.com/trevclaridge/Writ-of-Rulers/releases/latest).
-You can achieve this by adding "/releases/lastest" to your GitHub repo's url once everything is set up.
+You can achieve this by adding "/releases/latest" to your GitHub repo's url once everything is set up.

 ## The Final YAML

+[GitHub link to the version of this file I'm currently using](https://github.com/trevclaridge/Writ-of-Rulers/blob/main/.github/workflows/build-pdf.yml) (may be different than what is found below).

 ```yaml
 # This action generates a PDF from all of the game's writing.